About me

 Why I Write

-I needed a place where everything I learn and think about is easy to find again, a system that works quietly in the background instead of adding more noise.
+What I actually wanted was simple: peace of mind.
+A place where everything I learn and think about is easy to find again.
+A system that works quietly in the background instead of adding more noise.

-Over time I’ve seen many people lose themselves in their systems.
-They spend hours documenting, linking, and organizing, but never come back to what they wrote.
-The system grows until it becomes a burden - too complex to use, too heavy to maintain, and with little value left.
+But I kept seeing the same pattern, in myself and in others.
+People lose themselves in their systems.
+They spend hours documenting, linking, and optimising, but never come back to what they wrote.
+The system grows until it becomes a burden: too complex to use, too heavy to maintain, and with little value left.

 What You’ll Find Here

-This site is organised around three simple ideas: thinking better, working better, and learning better in a complex world.
+The site is organised around three ideas: thinking better, working better, and learning better.

 Let’s Connect